Master of Professional Studies (MPS)

 CEN 580 Assessment of Socio-Technological Problems and Issues

-Prerequisite: Matriculation in MA/LS or MPS degree program; completion of 12 graduate credits within the program.
+Prerequisites: Matriculation in the MALS, MPS, or MS HRM degree program.
+Completion of 24 graduate credits within the program.

 Students choose 18 credits with which to create a concentration.
 Students may apply courses from the MPS concentration toward an Advanced Graduate Certificate (AGC) in Environmental Management.
 Program requirements would be completed concurrently, but prospective students must apply to the AGC program separately from the MPS.
 Visit the Environmental Management program page for details.